benjaminiserman/benjaminiserman/README.md

 I started programming when I was 7 years old after my mom dragged me to a summer camp.
 Aaaand now it's like my favorite thing, go figure.

-If you want to reach me, my email is winggar1228@gmail.com; pronouns are he/him.

-Check out my replit for my rough unfinished work: https://replit.com/@winggar

 Looking for **Cuboid**?
 Unfortunately, Cuboid is a closed-source commercial product.